thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 As you can see from the schedule and limitations above, learning on my own time at home had become downright impossible to pull off for me because it meant I would have to sacrifice either the time I spent on RDC Études or the time I spent with my family.
 And that wasn't something I was willing to do.

 However, my lack of time wasn't the only problem I had with this approach.
 While talking to people who used their own time to learn things that directly benefited their employers, I noticed that they usually were resentful of their employers.
-It seemed like they felt they didn't receive enough recognition for the extra effort they were putting in and hence were exploited by their employers.
-This was very surprising to me because in almost every case, it was not the employers who asked them to work on their own time.
-So why were they resentful if they chose to do it themselves ?
+They felt they didn't receive enough recognition for the extra effort they were putting in.
+They felt exploited even if it was not their employers who asked them to do it.
+Although it didn't make sense to me at first, I quickly realized this kind of resentment can grow when you are constantly sacrificing your social life for work.

-Well, I couldn't find that out.
-But I did know that I didn't want to have to choose between learning and spending quality time with my family.
-I needed to find another alternative.
+For me personally, I didn't want to reach that level.
+I didn't want to have to choose between learning for work and spending quality time with my family.
+I needed to find another alternative that would allow me to keep getting better at my job without affecting my social life.

 ## Learning proactively on company time